-Energetics is a branch of the physical science of mechanics, which deals primarily with energy and its transformations.
-Energetics research is the underpinning of the development of explosives and propellants.
-Energetics has clear applicability to military R&D, including the development of explosives technology, undersea weapons, and pilot ejection devices.
-Other applications are in space exploration, fire suppression, anti-terrorism, and cartridge-actuated devices such as door openers and automobile airbags.
+Energetics is a field of study that deals primarily with energy and its transformations.
+Energetics contributes to underpinning capabilities in manufacturing, construction, infrastructure maintenance and development, and national defense.
+The fundamental focus is on the development of explosives and propellants, and their systems, in cost-efficient, safe, and sustainable ways.
+Energetics has clear applicability to military R&D including the development of explosives technology, undersea weapons, and pilot ejection devices.
+However, the pertinent skill sets gained through this program are also applicable to solving a wide range of problems including those found in, among others, space exploration, fire suppression, anti-terrorism efforts, pharmaceutical production, and consumer safety devices such as cartridge-actuated automobile airbags.

 For more information contact:

 2135 Glenn L. Martin Hall

 Full admission as a degree seeking student requires the following prerequisites:

 - A bachelor's degree, GPA of 3.0 or better, in engineering; Civil and Environmental, Mechanical, Chemical and Biomolecular, from an accredited institution.

 - Courses in mathematics (Calculus I, II, III, & Differential Equations), and Thermodynamics, Fluid Mechanics, and Heat Transfer are required to be considered for admission.